 Unlike other cat breeds, Ragdolls don’t have an undercoat layer of fur.
 However, that doesn’t mean that they are low-maintenance cats.

-Silicone brushes and stainless steel combs are a great choice when it comes to grooming your Ragdoll.
+Silicone brushes and stainless steel combs are great choices for grooming your Ragdoll.
 Bathing also comes easier with this breed as Ragdolls are tolerant and easy-going by default.

 Intelligent